ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >
 > For the domain name’s DNS zone to be automatically configured, it is necessary for it to be managed from the same OVHcloud customer account as your email platform.
 If you have a DNS zone managed from another OVHcloud customer account, or a domain name external to OVHcloud, you will need to enter the DNS records manually.
 >
-> To do this, you can use the **3.Retrieve the DNS record** step in the [Full DKIM configuration](#firststep) section, by following the chapter corresponding to your email solution, [Exchange](#confex) or [Email Pro](#confemp).
+> To do this, you can use the information in **3.
+Retrieve the DNS record** in the [Full DKIM configuration](#firststep) section, by following the chapter corresponding to your email solution, [Exchange](#confex) or [Email Pro](#confemp).

-The automatic activation of the DKIM lasts between 30 minutes and 24 hours maximum.
+The automatic activation of the DKIM takes between 30 minutes and 24 hours.
 To check that your DKIM is functional, simply go back to the `Associated domains`{.action} tab of your email platform and make sure that the `DKIM` box has turned green.

 ![email](images/dkim-auto03.png){.thumbnail}

-After 24 hours, if your `DKIM` box is red, please refer to the [“Why does DKIM not work and appear in red in the OVHcloud Control Panel?”](#reddkim) section of this guide.
+After 24 hours, if your `DKIM` box is red, please refer to the section [“Why does DKIM not work and appear in red in the OVHcloud Control Panel?”](#reddkim) of this guide.

-### Configuring the DKIM manually for an Exchange email or OVHcloud Email Pro solution <a name="internal-dkim"></a>
+### Configuring DKIM manually for an OVHcloud Exchange or OVHcloud Email Pro solution <a name="internal-dkim"></a>

 To configure your DKIM, you will first need to retrieve the reference for your Exchange or Email Pro platform.

-Click on the tab below for your solution.
+Click on the tab below corresponding to your solution.

 > [!tabs]
 > **Exchange**